oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_address.md

 ```
 {@/request}

-### frontendOwner
+### customer

 #### get_subresource

-Retrieve a record of a contact person.
+Retrieve a record of a customer a specific address belongs to.

 #### get_relationship

-Retrieve the ID of a contact person.
+Retrieve the ID of a customer a specific address belongs to.

 #### update_relationship

-Replace a contact person.
+Replace a customer a specific address belongs to.

 {@request:json_api}
 Example: